Applying for Financial Aid at Amherst

 If your parents are separated or divorced, both of the student's biological/adoptive parent(s) will complete their own CSS Profile.
 Each parent will access the CSS Profile with different log-in credentials.
 Parent 2 will need to create a College Board account before providing their information.
 It's highly recommended that the student and parent of financial record (Parent 1) start the CSS Profile first, as parent 2 can't submit information until the student selects a school that requires the submission of parent 2 information.

 International students must also complete the CSS Profile for 2024-2025 and submit it to the Office of Financial Aid.

 NOTE: Spring 2024 transfer applicants complete the 2023-24 FAFSA and CSS Profile, and submit 2021 tax information to IDOC.

 Federal Tax Returns

-If you or your parents did not and will not file an income tax return for 2013, this should be certified on the IDOC cover sheet; copies of earnings statements (W-2 forms) for any earnings should be included.
+If you or your parents did not and are not required to file an income tax return for 2022, this non-filing must be certified on the non-filer statement; include copies of earnings statements (W-2 forms) for any reported earnings.